dkilcy/saltstack-base/notes/centos-7-manual.md

 17. Click General Tab.
 Select **Automatically connect to this network when it is available**
 18. Click IPv4 Tab.
 Configure the network information
 19. Click Begin Installation
+20. Add devops user
+21. Set root password
+22. Reboot
+23. Accept the License agreement
+24. Reboot and login to GNOME3 as devops user